sserdyuk1991/configure-debian/README.md

     ./configure.sh
     ```

-NOTE: It's supposed that 'debian-backup-files' repository was previously cloned as well and was put beside this one
+NOTE: It's supposed that 'gnulinux-backup' repository was previously cloned as well and was put beside this one